Could one vote — your vote — swing an entire election? Most of us abandoned this seeming fantasy not too long after we learned how elections work.

 - While voting itself doesn’t take long, knowing enough to accurately pick which candidate is better for the world actually does take substantial effort — effort that could be better allocated elsewhere.

 Finally we’ll look into the impact of donating to campaigns or working to ‘get out the vote’, which can be effective ways to generate additional votes for your preferred candidate.

-We’ll use figures for US presidential elections, because they have an unusually large impact on our priority problems, more of our readers live in the US than any other single country, and more work has been done to model them than other kinds of elections.
+We’ll use figures for United States presidential elections, because they have an unusually large impact on our priority problems, more of our readers are American citizens than any other single nationality, and more work has been done to model them than other kinds of elections.
 However, similar reasoning can be applied to elections in other countries.

 The probability of one vote changing an election

 Given how infrequently national elections are won by one vote, we can’t just look at the historical record and observe the fraction for which that’s true.
 While we do have examples of large tied elections, there’ll never be enough real-life elections to accurately determine their frequency empirically.